Submit

 THRIVE Open House

-We will have our Spring Open House on January 22nd, 2024.
+We will have our Fall Open House on October 14th, 2024.
 We will have two opportunities for you to attend: 8:30 am and 1 pm.
 Each session is expected to last approximately two hours.
 The Open House will include a presentation about the THRIVE Program and conclude with a tour of campus and a chance to see one of our dorm rooms.

 To secure your spot at this Open House, please send an email to thrive@ucmo.edu with your name, the number of family members or staff that will attend, and the time that you will be visiting.